-• 1 7 Suffix Frequency Payout Amount For illustrative purposes, each of the possible payout frequencies is shown below on Class A Units.
+Suffix Frequency Payout Amount For illustrative purposes, each of the possible payout frequencies is shown below on Class A Units.
 The set levels shown are indicative only and other amounts may be set.
 "5" Examples: Class AD-FIX5 Class AS-FIX5 Class AQ-FIX5 Class AM-FIX5 Annual Semi-annual Quarterly Monthly The Class periodically pays out 5% of the net asset value or adjusted net asset value of the announcement day (net of the amount paid out) on an annualized basis.
 The annualized percentage will be converted to a periodic percentage by simply dividing it by the number of periods.
 E.g. for monthly classes the amount will be 5% / 12 = 0.417%.
 "7" Examples: Class AD-FIX7 Class AS-FIX7 Class AQ-FIX7 Class AM-FIX7 Annual Semi-annual Quarterly Monthly The Class periodically pays out 7% of the net asset value or adjusted net asset value of the announcement day (net of the amount paid out) on an annualized basis The annualized percentage will be converted to a periodic percentage by simply dividing it by the number of periods.
 E.g. for monthly classes the amount will be 7% / 12 = 0.583%.
-"9" For illustrative purposes, the Classes below are AUD Portfolio Currency Hedged Unit Classes: Examples: Class AD-FIX5H-AUD Class AS-FIX5H-AUD Class AQ-FIX5H-AUD Class AM-FIX5H-AUD Annual Semi-annual Quarterly Monthly The Class periodically pays out 9% of the net asset value or adjusted net asset value of the announcement day (net of the amount paid out) on an annualized basis The annualized percentage will be converted to a periodic percentage by simply dividing it by the number of periods.
-E.g. for monthly classes the amount will be 9% / 12 = 0.75%.
+"9" For illustrative purposes, the Classes below are AUD Portfolio Currency Hedged Unit Classes: Examples: The Class periodically pays out 9% of the net asset value or adjusted net asset value of the announcement day (net of the amount paid out) on an annualized basis The annualized percentage will be converted to a periodic percentage by simply dividing it by the number of periods.